xTornaido/Heartbleed/README.md

 Replace {number} with your command prefix & replace {name} with your command name.

 # To add a command (Client.py)
-Inside of the while loop, just below the incoming_message variable write the folling code:
+Inside of the while loop, just below the incoming_message variable write the folling code

-    ```javascript
+    ```JavaScript
     if(incoming_message[0] == "{name}"):
             # Write your code
             code = ""